mrdmnd/portunus/README.md

 Portunus is the Roman god of keys and gates - an appropriate name for a suite of tools that attempts to automatically optimize a character control policy for performing keystone speedruns in World of Warcraft.
 We provide an end-to-end implementation of DeepMind's AlphaZero Deep Reinforcement Learning algorithm to automatically reveal the correct actions to take in any given situation.

 ## Historical Context and Problem Motivation
-See (this document)[HISTORY.md] for historical context on the problem space.
+See [this document](HISTORY.md) for historical context on the problem space.

 ## Project Goals
 Core goal: build a framework for bringing AlphaZero style MCTS and policy improvement to World of Warcraft PVE.